 The Office of Student Life coordinates and manages all aspects of student life on campus.
 This includes student activities, student association, campus clubs and organizations, residence life, dining services, health services.
 Gifts to the Office of Student life directly impact the campus experience of students.
 This year the Office of Student Life is fundraising for a new campus lounge in Wilkinson Hall.
 For more details, please contact the Office of Advancement and University relations.

 The Department of Athletics at Washington Adventist University strives to use the Christian principles of love to develop the whole-person into the image of Christ for winning in athletics and in life.
 Athletics works to develop each student-athlete as a whole person.
-Click the link below to support specific athletic teams.
+Click the links below to support specific athletic teams.

 The Adventist Colleges Abroad program provides opportunities to qualified undergraduate students for study in other countries while completing requirements of their programs at their home colleges.
 Students are immersed in the culture and life of another country while becoming conversant in its language.
 Through such experiences students also may gain an appreciation of and perhaps an inspiration for mission or other multi-cultural service.